-My name is Nikki, I am a wife and momma of 3 beautiful girls!
-I first learned about Sensory Processing difficulties through a class in college and was quickly able to relate to my husband in a different way, I understood him better.
-Then we were blessed with our first born who exhibited several similar behaviors.
-When our twins came the following year, it became increasingly obvious that one of our little ladies was facing challenges developmentally.
+My name is Nikki, I am the proud momma of 3 beautiful girls!
+I first learned about Sensory Processing difficulties through a class in college.
+When my first little blessing was born I noticed that she exhibited several similar behaviors.
+When my twins came the following year, it became increasingly obvious that one of our little ladies was facing challenges developmentally.
 Clara began therapy at a young age for what we then called Sensory Processing Disorder, and we were told that an Autism diagnosis may be in our future.

 Fast Forward to Clara at 2.5 years old, we received our official ‘Non-Verbal-Autism Spectrum Disorder,level II’ diagnosis.